-The idea of keeping chickens in a greenhouse might seem far-fetched to farmers who value their tender crops, but it shouldn’t be glossed over.
+The idea of keeping chickens in a greenhouse might seem far-fetched to farmers who value their tender crops, but you shouldn’t dismiss it out of hand.
 After all, chickens need shelter, which a greenhouse can provide, and plants can benefit from extra warmth released by bird bodies—not to mention the carbon dioxide/oxygen exchange between plants and animals that can benefit both.
 Over the years, I’ve spoken to farmers who have made the unlikely match of chicken and greenhouse.
 While this system might not be for everyone, here are four questions I’ve learned you should ask when making the decision for your farm.

 1. Could My Chickens Solve a Disease Problem?